daisuke19891023/yuragi/README.md

 client to the fixtures in `samples/` for deterministic responses (for example, pass `repo_opts.fixture.hits` from `samples/repo_hits.json`).

+Database verification in FastMCP runs against fixtures by default.
+Servers may optionally supply a `database_allowlist` during startup, enabling clients to request one of the pre-approved presets via `db_opts.preset`.
+Custom `engine`/`dsn`/`database` values from the client are rejected to prevent untrusted connections.

 To switch back to the CLI exposure, either unset `YURAGI_EXPOSE` or set it to `cli` before running `python -m yuragi`.